UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/08/index.md

 5. Configure the Pico as an access point.
 You will need to set a static IP address both for the Pico and your computer, to make sure they are both in the same subnet, so that they can communicate. (**1p**)

 6. Connect two Picos together through Wi-Fi.
 Control the LED connected to one Pico through a button connected to the second Pico.
 One team can configure the server for the LED Pico, and another team the server for the button Pico. (**2p**)

+- `button:pressed` - signal for the button press